-The financial statements have been prepared in accordance with applicable United Kingdom Accounting Standards, the Companies Act 2006, and Accounting and Reporting by Charities: Statement of Recommended Practice effective from accounting periods commencing on or after 1 January 2015.
+The financial statements have been prepared in accordance with applicable United Kingdom Accounting Standards, the Companies Act 2006, and Accounting and Reporting by Charities: Statement of Recommended Practice (FRS 102).

 STATEMENT OF DISCLOSURE TO AUDITOR

 As far as each director is aware, there is no relevant audit information of which the charity's auditor is unaware.